 If the drumming noise is below the noise limits, and only occurs within reasonable hours, you probably won’t have the law behind you.
 If however, the drumming exceeds the limits, especially if it occurs outside of designated quiet times, you have some leverage with your neighbor.

 In either case, talk with your neighbor (noise ordinance and drumming log in hand).
 Be sensitive (now’s not the time to criticize the neighbor’s drumming skills).
-Attempt to work out a compromise (you’ll have more clout if the drumming is also bothering other neighbors—otherwise, you may come off as overly picky).
+Attempt to work out a compromise (you’ll have more clout if the drumming is also bothering other neighbors—otherwise, you might come off as overly picky).
 It’s possible that your neighbor is not even aware that the drumming is bothering you.
 Consider options such as mediation if a conversation with your neighbor doesn’t work.

 Document the problem.
 Keep a log, with as much detail as possible, of the times and dates of noise you are hearing.
 Consider recording the noise, and, if it’s really bad, buy a decibel level machine to measure it.

 Make a second request in writing.
 If the noise continues after your initial request, write the other tenants a letter that outlines the problem and what you feel would be an amicable solution.
 Your note doesn’t need to be demanding or too formal, but a simple plan that you feel will be effective.
 For example, if you go to sleep at 11 p.m., explain that a loud radio or television is keeping you awake, but lowering it a few notches will help tremendously.
 Writing a letter that you’re serious about the noise disturbances will give you proof if you need to complain to your landlord or end up in court.